drcscodes/drcs.codes/docs/ai/slides/markov-decision-processes.md

 $$

 The expectation $\mathbb{E}$ is with respect to the probability distribution over state sequences determined by $s$ and $\pi$.
 Remember that $\pi(s_t)$ returns an action $a_t$.
-One or more policies, $\pi^*$, will have the highest of all utilities.
+One or more policies, $\pi^*$, will have the highest of all values.

 $$
 \pi^*(s) = \argmax_{a \in A(s)} \sum_{s'} Pr(s' \mid s, a) \left[ R(s, a, s') + \gamma V(s') \right] \tag{17.4}
 $$

-The utility of a state is the expected reward for the next transition plus the discounted utility of the next state, assuming that the agent chooses the optimal action.
+The value of a state is the expected reward for the next transition plus the discounted utility of the next state, assuming that the agent chooses the optimal action.
 That is, the utility of a state is given by

 $$
 V(s) = \max_{a \in A(s)} \sum_{s'} Pr(s' \mid s, a) \left[ R(s, a, s') + \gamma V(s') \right] \tag{17.5}
 $$

 This is the **Bellman equation**, which is the basis of the value iteration algorithm we'll see soon.

 ## Bellman Equation Example